If you’re an expectant mother, there are probably a million things racing through your mind right now.

 Sprinkling nightlights throughout your home is a smart move, as is having a smaller, softer light in the vicinity of your nursery to ensure that you aren’t interrupting your little one’s sleep.

-- Instantly adjust the temperature of your home when connected to smart home devices such as a Nest
+Instantly adjust your home’s temperature when connected to smart home devices such as a Nest.

-- Playing calming music for you or your baby (note the positive impact of music on babies and their development)
+Playing calming music for you or your baby (note medicalnewstoday.com suggests the positive impact of music on babies and their development)

 And that wraps up our list!